payola/Payola/README.md

 You will be presented with a blank page with a control box in the top-left corner.
 Start by filling in the analysis description.

 First, you'll need a data source to start with.
-You can do so either using the `Add data source` button which will offer you available data sources, or `Add plugin` which will let you add a data fetcher - an anonymous data source.
+You can do so either using the `Add data source` button which will offer you available data sources, or `Add plugin` which lets you add a data fetcher - an anonymous data source.
 This can be useful if you decide to use a data source that you don't want to save right away (e.g. you know you'll use it just once).

 Now that you've added a data source, you need to do something with the data.
 Click on the `Add Connection` button on your data source box.
-Payola comes with 6 pre-installed plugins, which will be described one by one below.
+Payola comes with pre-installed plugins, which are described one by one below.
 Of course, you can add your own plugin (see [section Plugins](#plugins)).
-Plugins are ordered in a row (though more branches can be created, see below) - a plugin  always gets the result of the previous one as its input.
+Plugins are ordered in a sequence (though more branches can be created, see below) - a plugin always gets the result of the previous one as its input.

 ##### Typed